 In a ward/branch the quorums all serve their individual purposes.
 When there is work to be done, the labor is generally divided by quorum.
 The Aaronic Priesthood’s responsibility, in large measure is to care for the physical needs of the Church.
 When there is a clean-up project at the church house or in someone’s yard, the Aaronic Priesthood quorums are generally there.
 When there are roofing projects, it generally falls under the Elder’s Quorum, though they often bring their sons so they can personally teach them valuable skills and lessons.
 Funny how they won’t let us older people up on the roof any more.
 I think they are afraid we will fall through the roof and kill someone (probably ourselves).
 So I stay on the ground and pick up nails and pieces of shingle, sweep the walks and clean up whatever I can.
+In the picture at the top of this article I am the fellow in blue in the bottom left of the picture – picking up nails.
 Both the Elders and the High Priests do yard work for the widows and those neighbors of any faith who need some help with the jungle outside their homes.
 At the time of this writing I am living in Hawaii.

 We generally turn any opportunity to serve into an excuse to eat.
 After every service project, and there are lots and lots of them, food is served.
 There is no danger of starving if you are an active member of the Church.
 It also helps that we live in Hawaii, which is famous for its food culture.
 These people really know how to eat!
 Even eating turns into service.
 I have seen people wandering down the road and get dragged into the food area and fed.
 No one had any idea who the person was, they just got too close to the food area and the love of the people sucked them in.
 I’m sure you have seen examples of this where you live.